KostasT5/ToulisApp/README.md

 Launch:

 To launch the app, open two terminals.
-From the root of the project directory write <npx react-native start>.
+From the root of the project directory write npx react-native start.
 This will start the Metro Javascript Bundler.
-Once this process is complete, on the next terminal you can initialize the app in the android emulator by writing <npx react-native run-android>.
+Once this process is complete, on the next terminal you can initialize the app in the android emulator by writing npx react-native run-android.
 The first initialisation will take a couple of minutes, but if there are no issues, the app will load on the virtual device.